Skip to main content

 pylint -j 0 alteza

-Of course, when it makes sense, lints are suppressed next to the relevant line, in code.
+Of course, when it makes sense, lints should be suppressed next to the relevant line, in code.
 Also, unlike typical Python code, the naming convention generally-followed in this codebase is camelCase.
-Pylint checks have been mostly disabled for names.
+Pylint checks for names have mostly been disabled.

 Dependencies